Daiwv/CinaRAT/README.md

 Thank you!
 ---
 I really appreciate all kinds of feedback and contributions.
-Thanks for using and supporting Yggdrasil!
+Thanks for using and supporting CinaRAT!